 Another method is to attach a weatherproof box to the wall using the mounting brackets provided within the box and a couple of screws to attach it firmly to the wall.
 These mounts are external, so there are no holes in the interior of the box.
 This eliminates the possibility of moisture getting into the box.

 A Special Cover Plate for Extension Cords

 The two previous options are great for keeping the weather out of the outlet when nothing is plugged in, but what about when there is something plugged into the outlet and it is raining?
 Can I only use the outlet when it is dry outside?

 There is a much better way to solve this problem.
 In this case, flip-up covers are a great option for installing extension cords to an outside outlet.
 These covers are designed with a deep lid and grooves in the bottom of the lid so that extension cords can run out the bottom of the lid without having the lid open, exposing the outlet to the weather.
 These plastic covers are pretty durable and usually come in a clear or smoke-colored lid.

 There are many different types of boxes on the market, but they are divided into two simple categories:

-- For new installation, like in new homes.
+- For a new installation, like in new homes

 Electrical boxes come in standard and deep depth to allow for wiring and its connections and can be made of metal or plastic.
 Each has its benefits and drawbacks, but generally, metal boxes are the choice of the average electrician.
 You will use the metal electrical boxes in combination with a metal drywall ring to complete the installation.
 Plastic boxes have some options as well, but generally, you need no rings; just mount and install the wire.
 They are, however, more fragile than the metal boxes, so keep that in mind when purchasing electrical boxes.